spotify/scio/site/src/main/paradox/internals/Coders.md

 }
 ```

 Beam provides built-in Coders for various basic Java types (`Integer`, `Long`, `Double`, etc.).
-But anytime you create a new class, and that class is used in a `SCollection`, a beam coder needs to be provided.
+But anytime you create a new class, and that class is used in an `SCollection`, a beam coder needs to be provided.

 ```scala mdoc:silent
 import com.spotify.scio.values.SCollection